thepluck/piwi/README.md

 Arguments:
   <DEPLOYER>        Address of the contract deployer
   <INIT_CODE_HASH>  Hash of the initialization code
-  <FLAGS>           Address representing the desired flags
+  <FLAGS>           Hex string representing the desired flags

 Options:
   -f, --factory <FACTORY>   Address of the Factory contract.
 Defaults to the Archanid's Factory